Skip to main content

 Factors That Determine the Ideal Number of Items

 But numbers alone don't tell the whole story.
 Your lifestyle matters too.
 Moving in together for the first time?
 You'll need more basics than the couple that's been sharing an apartment since 2019 and already owns four different types of coffee makers.
-Storage space plays a role too.
-That bread maker sounds amazing until you realize your studio apartment kitchen has exactly one cabinet.

 Consider your guest demographics as well.
 Young friends on entry-level salaries need different options than your parents' country club crew.
 A good registry accommodates everyone from your broke college roommate to your generous grandmother who considers anything under $200 insufficiently celebratory.

-How Many Items Should Be on a Wedding Registry
+How Many Items Should Be on a Wedding Registry?

 Let’s get specific about how many items should be on a wedding registry based on your guest list.
 These aren’t rigid rules, just guidelines to prevent registry chaos.